The Beatles Song By Song,

 where we tell the stories behind the songs and recordings of the incomparable Fab Four'

 This is the official web site for the radio series that tells the back story of over 100 Beatles songs.
 Each episode is a four minute audio feature that uses an original script based on extensive research, audio interviews and music to create an informative and entertaining listening experience.

 Please contact us with comments and questions at;

 On this homepage, clicking on the name of a song (on the right) will take you to the script and audio of that song, the episodes will play automatically.
 On the album pages (upper left), you must click on the audio players to hear the episodes.

-Click the play button below on the audio player to hear the story of Let It Be.
+Click the play button below on the audio player to hear the story of Happiness Is A Warm Gun.

 This is Susan Kreutzer for the Beatles, Song By Song